Daniel-Edminster/gob-mod-dash/README.md

 - post launch thread to reddit and populate with team comments
 - retrieve song information from the gob api (it will use the round number)
 - post voting thread to reddit, fetch vote comments and add them to songs

-Further improvements:
+- tabulate votes to determine winners
+- post congrats thread, concluding the round

+Coming soon:

 - team incompatibility checks
-- congrats thread posting
 - saving updated information to the gob api
-- date macros
 - notifications for async functions such as api calls

 ---